 Wondering how to get into UT Austin?
 Here is everything you need to know to apply for the University of Texas, Austin!

 The University of Texas at Austin, or UT Austin for short, is a well-known university in the U.S. that offers excellent education.
-According to U.S. News and World Report, UT Austin is very highly ranked, landing at 38th among top national universities, 29th in best undergraduate teaching, and 10th in top public schools.
+According to U.S. News and World Report, UT Austin is very highly ranked, landing at 32nd among top national universities and 9th in top public schools.
 It is one of the best colleges in the southwest.

 If you are interested in this school, this article will tell you everything you need to know about how to get into UT Austin.

-UT Austin’s acceptance rate sits at 26.11%, making admission highly competitive.
-To ensure you stand out from the other applicants, you’ll need to put together a very well-thought-out application.
+UT Austin’s acceptance rate is 31%, making admission highly competitive.
+In a recent cycle, only about 18,000 students were accepted out of about 60,000 applicants.
+To ensure you stand out from the other applicants, you’ll need to put together a well-thought-out application.

-It is not easy to get in, as UT Austin is one of the more competitive schools in the U.S. Many admitted first-year students are some of the top students in their respective high school classes.
+It is not easy to get in, as UT Austin has a 31% acceptance rate.
+As a Public Ivy, UT Austin is one of the more competitive schools in the U.S. Many admitted first-year students are some of the top students in their respective high school classes.
 Hence, UT Austin has high requirements for students looking to be admitted.

 Your application must include the following: